rwaddilove/life/README.md

 ### Java version of LIfe

-**LifeGame.java**

-I'm taking a break from Python to learn Java.
+**LifeGame.java**: I'm taking a break from Python to learn Java.
 Here is the Game of Life in Java.
 While writing it, I realised I was using a slow and cumbersome method in the Python version.
 This is a better version, at least until I update the Python version.
 (Not a priority.)

 Both are text-based and run in a terminal window.
 Both are source code, so load them into your favourite editor and run them from there.